Reporting Adverse Drug Reactions in India

 This culture of reluctance in reporting is now changing as The Ministry of Health in India has launched a complete roadmap for a proactive pharmacovigilance system which will increase the awareness about the benefits of adverse event reporting.

 This program is called the National Pharmacovigilance Program and it is funded by the WHO to foster the reporting culture in India and make sure that people are receiving safe medicine.

 Pharmacovigilance India Summit features informative presentations and case-studies from high profile speakers, including Dr. Y. K. Gupta, National Coordinator of Pharmacovigilance Program of India and other key speakers from organizations such as International Society of Pharmacovigilance, UK, Bayer Healthcare Global R & D Center, China, Boehringer Ingelheim, Baxter Healthcare, Asia Pacific, Takeda Pharmaceuticals International, USA, Panacea Biotec, Wockhardt, Novartis Healthcare, Astellas Pharma, India, Bayer Healthcare, UCB, India, and Biocon, India.

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.